-Did it matter what the reasons for the coupling were?
-They may have been in sweet love or simple lust.
-They may have just been curious, or worse totally indifferent to what is still widely regarded as a life changing (challenging?) moment.
-Had one of them done this before or were they both, well you know, simply engorged and slippery?
-And, in what seems a perfectly acceptable model in the continuing Brotopia epic, he left the story.
-Literally.
-And nobody will ever know all of the details, all of the minutiae that goes into the unmaking of a couple; reduction of a solid 2 down to a shaky 1, unless one seeks the innocent opinion of the now dad-less baby Arial.
+Did it matter what their reasons were for coupling?
+They might have been in sweet love or simple lust.
+They might have just been curious, or worse, totally indifferent.
+Had one of them done this before, or were they both, well you know, simply engorged and slippery?
+Nobody will ever know all of the details, all of the minutiae that went into the unmaking of this couple, unless one seeks the innocent opinion of baby Arial.

-Toying with Dragonflies.
-Not literally mind you although when I asked Dianne about her experiences with insects she told me that she used to capture and keep Dragonflies when she was very young back in the Philippines.
-She said that they were difficult but not impossible to capture: move slowly so as not to create vibrations, appear as though you are nothing more than a slow moving tree or vertically oriented body of water, make next to no noise and try not to even breathe your breath of Pork Adobo so that when you get close enough you can bind the wings with fingers and transport the creature to your waiting favorite jar.
+Toying with dragonflies.
+Not literally, although when I asked Dianne about her experiences with insects, she told me that she used to capture and keep dragonflies when she was very young in the Philippines.
+She said that they were difficult but not impossible to capture.
+“Move slowly so as not to create vibrations,” she said.
+“Appear as nothing more than a slow-moving tree or vertically oriented body of water, make next to no noise, and try to hold your Pork-Adobo breath.
+When you get close enough, you can bind the wings with fingers and transport the creature to your waiting favorite jar.”

-She said that they glowed in the dark.
-This I had a hard time with.
-I had a hard time believing that these already immaculately colored, iridescent, and powerful insects could also glow in the dark; such an endowment seemed unfair and grossly disproportionate to what others in either the animal or insect kingdoms were naturally endowed with.
-I searched online because maybe I was wrong.
-Perhaps there was a species somewhere in the Far East that had co-opted luminescence out of necessity: a lure to the arena of the hunt, the killing floors.
+She said they glowed in the dark.
+I had a hard time believing these already immaculately colored, iridescent, and powerful insects could also glow in the dark.
+Such an endowment seemed unfair and grossly disproportionate to that which others in the animal and insect kingdoms were naturally endowed.
+I searched online.
+Perhaps there was a species somewhere in the Far East that coopted luminescence out of necessity—a lure to the arena of the hunt, the killing floors.
 Maybe all those summers spent growing up near contained and stilled bodies of water had deadened my very own senses to the real nature of possibility.
 I found no supporting evidence.
-After a few minutes spent reflecting on her youth—what did and didn’t actually happen – she relented.
-She had briefly confused Dragonfly and firefly.
-Fire and dragon being so symbiotic, so visual, so GoT.
-Dragonflies are drawn to the light like almost every living thing is drawn to light: by varying degrees you will sense the allure, the serenity of the great bright unknown, a teary, occipital and palpable burn.
+After a few minutes reflecting on her youth—what did and didn’t actually happen—Dianne relented.
+She confused the dragonfly and the firefly.

-There was a boy, 15 years bright and, by turns I’m told, effervescent one day & moody dark on others, for whom light, along with all of its faulty, misleading, affirmative and brilliant attributes proved weaker than the bell that tolled and cut through the light, the bell that informed the boy his exit time drew close.
-The boy and the girl had been sweets on each other since the 7th grade, been nearly inseparable and suddenly, after the first semester of high school, he was forced to transfer schools.
+There was a boy, fifteen-years bright, and by turns, I’m told, effervescent one day and moody and dark on others, for whom light, along with all of its misleading and brilliant attributes, proved weaker than the bell that tolled and cut through the light.
+The bell informed the boy when his exit time drew nearer.
+The boy and the girl had been sweet on each other since the seventh grade, nearly inseparable.
+But after their first semester of high school, he was forced to transfer schools.
 My source knew not why.
-The ringing, the sounding or clanging, had arrived.
-The girl was already carrying their baby by this point.
+The ringing, the sounding, or clanging, arrived.
+The girl carried their baby.

 How Not to Destroy that Which We Fear

-Ever see the movie about renegade Dragonflies decapitating people left and right, bringing down planes by stripping off the wings, blinding their would be destroyers with magnificent iridescence similar I imagine to what those dudes felt when they opened the Ark in the first Indiana Jones movie before melting away?
-Yeah me either.
-There are movies with crazy Mantises, giant Grasshoppers, prehistoric renegade Beetles (Jurassic Park at the sole level).
-Dragonflies are due an epic movie: they are born and live in the water initially – this is actually true.
-But then they eat everything they can, including piranhas and sharks, for they are indeed ravenous.
-Once mature enough they emerge as lethal winged creatures, decapitating boys bands and their narcoleptic fans, harassing men and devouring those slimy thinking sticks, zipping down and feasting on nonplussed female and male administration officials…
+Ever see the movie about renegade dragonflies decapitating people left and right, bringing down planes by stripping off the wings, blinding their would-be destroyers with magnificent iridescence?
+Yeah, me neither.
+There are movies with crazy mantises, giant grasshoppers, prehistoric renegade beetles (even Jurassic Park at the soul level).
+Dragonflies are due an epic movie: they are born and live in the water for the first part of their lives, but then they eat everything they can including piranhas and sharks.
+They are ravenous.
+Once mature enough, they emerge as lethal winged creatures, decapitating boy bands and their narcoleptic fans, harassing men, and devouring slimy thinking sticks, zipping down and feasting on nonplussed administration officials.

 Dragonflies live in segments.
-From egg to nymph to finally Dragonfly.
-The largest of those segments designates the Anisoptera (Order: Odonata) an aquatic existence.
-Anywhere from 2–6 years depending on a variety of cultural markers: altitude, temperature, latitude, etc. After which it only has a fixed amount of time—typically 2–4 months, sometimes even 6 - that it can fly in several directions (similar in a way to the Wonka-vator), mate often, and hunt like a bolt of lightning.
-This is the Dragonfly living ‘in’ the moment: where one remains finitely, keen, in the know, focused.
+From egg to nymph to dragonfly.
+The largest of those segments designates the Anisoptera (order: Odonata), an aquatic existence.
+Anywhere from 2–6 years depending on a variety of cultural markers: altitude, temperature, latitude, after which it only has a fixed amount of time—typically 2–4 months, sometimes 6, during which it can fly in several directions (similar to Wonka’s elevator), mate, and hunt like a bolt of lightning.
+It is in this moment where the dragonfly remains his whole life—finitely, keen, focused.
 And hungry.

+There is no shame in young lovers doing what they have always done.
+No disgrace in that.
 But you and your classmates didn't see this coming.
 You couldn't have.
 Nobody did.
-You, most of you, knew that he and she were young lovers.
-Lots of people your age are.
-No disgrace in that.
-But there is a certain shame in not using some measure of precaution amidst the furious issuance of body fluids: in a word not using contraception.
-A young man’s life has literally been extinguished right before thousands of eyes.
-I had no knowledge of him, nor the thousands of sexed up others like him – young men and women - prior to hearing about him by way of his final act on this earth and how said act affected my wife’s niece.
+Most of you knew that she and she were lovers.
+But there is a certain shame in not using some measure of precaution amidst the furious issuance of body fluids, in not using contraception.
+A young man’s life was extinguished before thousands of eyes.
+I had no knowledge of him, nor of the thousands of sexed up young men and women like him—prior to hearing about how his suicide affected Dianne’s niece.

-And I do not need to recapitulate teenage suicide rates for anyone reading.
-Look around you, look into your community and your schools and your recently repaved streets or any old mall or church in town; their residue remains, their scent, their juju.
-Numbers demean the memories; divide and bracket them into smaller sums and remainders.
+I do not need to recapitulate teenage suicide rates for anyone reading.
+Look around you, into your community, your schools, your recently repaved streets, or any mall or church in town; their residue remains, their scent, their juju.
+Numbers demean the memories.
+Divide and bracket them into smaller sums and remainders.

-Able to track prey, or multiple targets let’s say, simultaneously using that massive compound eye; able to intercept – with more ruthless precision than a looped drum machine - and de-wing (literally shredding its prey’s wings off in mid-flight and thus reducing the hapless bug helpless) its meal.
-A 95% success rate in the hunt.
-I can think of no other creature – human or otherwise – with such a success rate.
-A reaction time of 30-milliseconds: reaction to prey, to changes in wind and environment.
-Able to see and process approximately 200 images per second; humans it seems have topped off at 60 images per second.
+The dragonfly is able to track multiple targets simultaneously using its massive compound eye; to intercept with more ruthless precision than a looped drum machine; and de-wing its meal mid-flight (i.e., shred off its prey’s wings, reducing the hapless bug helpless).
+With a 95% success rate in the hunt, I can think of no other creature, human or otherwise, with such a success rate.
+A reaction time of 30 milliseconds to prey, to change direction in wind and environment.
+Able to see and process approximately 200 images per second.
+Humans max out at 60.

 Heft of Blade, Flit of Wing

-I do not know all of the details.
-Let’s just say his action caused ripples.
-Here I am writing about his suicide only because I know it had an effect on Dianne’s niece.
-I feel for her.
-Niece said he and she had become friends during after school pre-arranged activities.
-They swapped secrets.
-Felt as though they had an understanding of each other.
-I was asked by the niece’s mother if I would perhaps have a word with her child.
-The mother asked this because she says that the niece respects Dianne and I, she listens to us.
-Not sure I believe that.
-Yes my father took his own life though that hardly qualifies me as an expert on alcoholism or depression or even guns for that matter.
-The niece is a child, a teenage child.
-She listens to herself and entertains the chatter of those around her.
-I do know that she felt afraid.
-Afraid to be at her school, afraid to be at any high school in the San Fernando Valley in the days following Florida.
+After the Florida shooting, the niece was scared.
+The niece was a child, a teenage child.
+She listened to herself and entertained the chatter of those around her.
+I know that she felt afraid to be at her school, afraid to be at any high school in the San Fernando Valley in the days following.
 Guns.
 Threats of guns.
 And the turmoil surrounding the intentional loss of life.
-I believe teens to be more resilient than generally given credit for by the adults that hover and buzz around them.
-She was understandably wigged out for anyone, at any time of day or night, could be next.
-Guns are incidental to her very real fear.
+Teens are more resilient than they are generally given credit for being by the adults who hover and buzz around them.
+She was understandably wigged out.
+Guns were incidental to her very real fear.
 And what of the boy’s family?

-The prefix ptero comes to us from the ancient Greek meaning ‘wing’ or ‘feather’.
-And stigma…well.
-It is not without its negative and/or biblical associations either: stigma can mean ‘a mark of disgrace’ or even outright shame while the stigmata (plural) is most often seen to represent the marks from the Crucifixion left on Jesus’ body.
+The prefix ptero from the ancient Greek meaning “wing” or “feather.”
+And stigma is not without its negative and biblical associations, either.
+“Stigma” can mean “a mark of disgrace” or even outright shame, whereas “stigmata” (plural), represent the marks that crucifixion left on Jesus’ body.
 Suicide leaves in its wake a stigma upon those still beating, bleeding from the core.

 Pterostigma is present on a few species of insects and remains a vital component of the wing structure.
 Pterostigma adds a measure of mass to the wings.
-Without it self-exciting vibrations would create aerial chaos and eventually make gliding effectively near impossible, the kind of gliding one does when hunting for food or seeking to mate.
-Or, as we average Homosapiens are wont do about things we do not inherently possess or thoroughly comprehend, we refer to it as a mark of distinction.
+Without it, self-exciting vibrations would create aerial chaos and eventually make gliding effectively near impossible, the kind of gliding a dragonfly does when hunting for food or seeking to mate.
+Homo sapiens refer to evolutionary additions such as faith or spirituality as “a mark of distinction.”

 Sean Mahoney lives with his wife, her mother, two Uglydolls, and three dogs in Santa Ana, California.
 He works in geophysics.
 He believes in salsa, dark chocolate, and CBD.